Wardley Mapping Glossary

 Environmental Scanning

-Situational awareness involves actively monitoring and analysing external factors, such as competitor actions, emerging technologies, regulatory changes, and consumer preferences, that can impact the business landscape.
+Situational awareness involves actively monitoring and analysing external factors, such as competitor actions, emerging technologies, regulatory changes, and consumer preferences.

 Data-Driven Insights

-Leveraging data-driven insights and analytics can enhance situational awareness by providing a deeper understanding of market trends, customer behavior, and the performance of various components within the business landscape.
+Leveraging data-driven insights and analytics can enhance situational awareness by providing a deeper understanding of market trends, customer behaviour, and the performance of various components.

 Continuous Learning